UNA-AuxMe/paf23/doc/perception/extended_kalman_filter.md

 \end{bmatrix}
 $$

-The meaning of the symbols used in the vector and their calculation is explained in the follwing table:
+The meaning of the symbols used in the vector and their calculation is explained in the following table:

 $$
 \begin{array}{ c l l }